Solar panel installation is more than choosing a brand; it starts with the correct size. That initial decision will determine […]

 Are you interested in solar panel installation but unsure of the cost?
 You’re not alone – this is a common question.
 When it comes to solar installation, there are a lot of factors that go into the overall cost.
-In this blog post, we’ll take a look at some of the most important factors that impact the solar panels price and give you an idea of what you can expect to pay for solar panel installation in Australia.
-Keep in mind that the final cost will vary depending on your location and the specific system that you choose.
-So let’s get started!

 Be it a B2B or B2C industry, the first question that pops into mind every time one invests money is related to cost.

 Likewise, the global solar power industry has gone through several cost and technology fluctuations over the years.
-We’ll discuss these trends and patterns in this article with a special focus on the target market-based in Australia.
+We’ll discuss these trends and patterns in this article with a special focus on the target market based in Australia.

 Before the solar industry underwent the boom around 2008, prices ranged as high as $20 per watt.
-Such a high cost translated to the adoption of this technology by a specific high-income economic group; while, a large segment of the population still hesitated to make the change.
+Such a high cost translated to the adoption of this technology by a specific high-income economic group, while a large segment of the population still hesitated to make the change.

 Then, within a year, the government launched high-value tariffs that lured in a lot of new customers.